OlivierChirouze/jira-standup-timer/README.md

 - allow for "per user" timer (split time by the number of people on the board).
 This is tricky because you want to keep some flexibility.
 - support multiple boards with different configuration

+... and any other suggestion you may have.

+Bug reports / pull requests or any other feedback welcome (of course).